10 Tips For Safe Motorcycle Riding In California

 9. Avoid Distractions

 It’s imperative to maintain focus on the road and your immediate surroundings.
-One of the most dangerous distractions for motorcyclists is the use of smartphones or engaging in activities that divert your attention from the task at hand, or reduce your reaction time.
+One of the most dangerous distractions for motorcyclists is the use of smartphones or engaging in activities that divert attention from the task at hand, thereby reducing reaction time.
+The consequences of distraction while riding can be severe, potentially leading to accidents and injuries.

 10. Take a Motorcycle Riding Course